herrstrietzel/svg-getpointatlength/README.md

 console.log(pt)
 ```

-## Accuracy?
+## Accuracy
 In fact the native browser methods `getTotalLength()` and `getPointAtlength()` return different results in Firefox, chromium/blink and webkit.

 Compared against reproducible/calculable objects/shapes like circles the methods provided by this library may actually provide a more [accurate result](https://stackoverflow.com/questions/30277646/svg-convert-arcs-to-cubic-bezier/77538979#77538979).
 In the end ... let's call it a draw.
 For scientific precision you'd need a more expensive iterative approach.

 ## How it works